S2much/Quadrax.VD/README.md

 ---

-Built with ❤️ by the QUADRAX•ML team
+Built by Mordecai Thulani Makatini